Colleges

 Azmi Rahman

-- Member, Oxford Orthopaedic Engineering Centre
+- Postdoctoral Researcher, Oxford Orthopaedic Engineering Centre

 Azmi works on optimising design and outcomes of the Oxford Unicompartmental Knee Replacement.